darrrt/alfred_multiagent/gen/README.md

 ![](../media/aug.png)

-Note that these files consume a lot of storage space.
+Note that these files consume a lot of stotowele space.

 ## PDDL Tasks